The Definite Article in Modern and Ancient Greek

 case Masculine Feminine Neuter

-Back to the Grammar page
+Back to the Greek Grammar page